-GRC practitioners are increasingly aware that disconnected risk, audit, and compliance information creates extra work for their organization and, more importantly, hampers value creation.
-If your GRC system is distributed across too many disconnected point solutions, you are unable to help a business achieve their objectives.
+GRC practitioners and teams are increasingly aware that disconnected risk, audit, and compliance information creates extra work for their organization and, more importantly, hampers value creation.
+If your GRC system is distributed across too many disconnected point solutions, you are unable to help a business achieve its objectives.
 If you’re unable to help, then you’re just in the way.

-Executives and board members are also catching on and the Chief Risk Officer is being asked to step up.
+Executives and board members are also catching on, and the Chief Risk Officer is being asked to step up.
 The 2021 Risk Oversight Report from the NC State ERM Initiative states that 73% of CEOs are calling for an increase in senior executive engagement in Risk Management activities.
 This number goes as high as 82% for large organizations.
-And earlier this year, the Wall Street Journal highlighted how the role of the Chief Risk Officer has recently become significantly more strategic, analytical and tech-savvy.
+Earlier this year, the Wall Street Journal highlighted how the role of the Chief Risk Officer has recently become significantly more strategic, analytical, and tech-savvy.

 It’s certainly true that it takes time for people to learn, test, and execute the best way of doing things.
 For instance, it took a long time for the business world to realize that CRM for Sales and Marketing makes sense.
 It required a lot of dedicated work from companies like Oracle, Microsoft, and particularly Salesforce to prove that they should consolidate data around the customer and have one system of record.
 It’s now obvious to all sales and marketing leaders that they need to share data in order to improve insights and avoid redundancy.